sirasmu/CommandLineFun/using_git.md

 ## Commands

 ### Staging files
 Stage and add are synonyms.
-They are used for staging what you want to at to the commit:
+They are used for staging what you want to add to the commit:

 `git stage <file name>`